TQA-Bench: Evaluating LLMs for Multi-Table Question Answering: Introduction

-The challenge of constructing a practical table QA benchmark arises from three key aspects.
-First, most existing Table QA benchmarks are designed based on single-table contexts~\cite{chentabfact,lei2023tableqakit,wu2024tablebench}, which fail to capture the complexities of reasoning across multiple interconnected tables—a common requirement in real-world scenarios.
-Second, the tables included in these benchmarks are often limited to tables with very small data volumes, which do not reflect the scale or heterogeneity of tables encountered in practical applications, such as those in enterprise data lakes.
-Third, evaluating reasoning abilities over a fixed set of questions introduces concern about the reliability of the benchmark results, as models may learn to optimize for specific probabilistic pattern-matching in the dataset rather than demonstrating robust generalization to complex questions~\cite{mirzadeh2024gsm}.
+We list the current table QA benchmarks in TABLE~\ref{tab:tableqabenchmarkinfo}, and summarize the challenges of constructing a practical table QA benchmark from three key aspects. \underline{First}, most existing Table QA benchmarks are designed based on single-table contexts~\cite{wikitablequestion,sqa,fetaqa,hybridqa,ottqa,finqa,aitqa,hitab,wu2024tablebench,tatqa}, which fail to capture the complex relationship across multiple interconnected tables in real-world scenarios. \underline{Second}, the input lengths in existing benchmarks are often mismatched to contemporary long-context LLMs: many datasets contain only tiny tables (hundreds to a few thousand tokens), under-utilizing models that can handle much longer contexts~\cite{dubey2024llama,gpt4o}; meanwhile, some multi-table benchmarks serialize entire databases into extremely long inputs (e.g., MMQA~\cite{wu2025mmqa}), which can exceed the context budgets of commonly used models and thus require truncation or retrieval, entangling context management with reasoning. \underline{Third}, evaluating analytical abilities over a fixed set of tables and questions raises concerns regarding the reliability and generalizability of the benchmark results, as models may merely learn to exploit probabilistic patterns in the dataset rather than exhibit robust performance on genuinely complex multi-table queries~\cite{mirzadeh2024gsm}.
 Addressing these challenges is essential to creating a benchmark that accurately reflects the demands of multi-table QA in real-world settings.